bdslab/triplematcher/README.md

                         11.0 (e.g., distance < 11.0 + tolerance), default
                         is 0
 ```

+In the case of the 3DFilter, the tolerance refers to the average distance between the
+unpaired nucleotide and the closest nucleotide in the base pair of the considered
+triple.
+Typically, in a real triple, this distance does not exceed 11 angstroms.
+However,
+allowing a tolerance of one or two angstroms may be useful to capture edge cases.

 ## Combining Matcher and 3DFilter Output into Zones

 The `Scripts/` folder contains a collection of Python scripts for grouping the